 “We use so many antibiotics that are absolutely unnecessary,” says Dr. Morris.
 “It is almost implausible that the benefits can outweigh the costs.
 Prosthetic joint infections are extremely uncommon while side effects and complications from antibiotics are rather common.”

 So you would be well advised to follow the recommendation of your dentist and forgo the antibiotics.
 “The routine use of antibiotics for prevention [of infection] in healthy patients is not indicated by the evidence,” says Dr. Sutherland.

-Paul Taylor, Sunnybrook’s Patient Navigation Advisor, provides advice and answers questions from patients and their families, relying heavily on medical and health experts.
-His blog Personal Health Navigator is reprinted on Healthy Debate with the kind permission of Sunnybrook Health Sciences Centre.
-Email your questions to AskPaul@sunnybrook.ca and follow Paul on Twitter @epaultaylor
+Paul Taylor, Sunnybrook’s Patient Navigation Advisor, provides advice and answers questions from patients and their families.
+His blog, Personal Health Navigator, is reprinted on Healthy Debate with the kind permission of Sunnybrook Health Sciences Centre.
+Follow Paul on Twitter @epaultaylor.